webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Cypher-Shorts-Scenarios/Trapped-in-Flames.md

 ---
 aliases:
-- "Trapped in Flamese"
+  - Trapped in Flamese
-- "This is How You Play the Cypher System"
+  - This is How You Play the Cypher System
 tags:
   - Compendium/CSRD/en/Rules/Cypher-Shorts-Scenarios
   - Cypher-Shorts/Scenario/Modern
+title: Trapped in Flamese
+collection: Rules
+kind: Cypher-Shorts
+id: Trapped-in-Flames
 ---
 ## Trapped in Flames
 The Premise: The characters work in a tall skyscraper.
 Suddenly, there’s an explosion, and the fire alarms start ringing!